 According to FICO, here’s a good idea of what you can expect the ranges to look like:

 - Fair: 580 to 669

-For what it’s worth, the average FICO credit score in the U.S. is 700.
+The average FICO credit score in the U.S. is 714.

-Your credit score is calculated based on five factors, with some carrying more weight than others.
-VantageScore and FICO weigh factors differently, but both of them consider the following.
+FICO calculates your score based on five factors, with some carrying more weight than others.

 1. Your payment history

 Your payment history makes up 35% of your FICO credit score, making it the most influential factor in your credit history.
 Essentially, it’s a measure of whether you’ve made your payments on time.

 If you always make payments on time, your credit score will reflect that positively.
 But if you make late payments or allow your accounts to become delinquent, your payment history and credit score will suffer.